iamyash9977/iamyash9977/README.md

 - 👋 Hi, I’m Yash Jagtap Patil
-- 👀 I’m interested in Web Development.
+- 👀 Front-End Web Dev.
-- 🌱 I’m currently learning A Full Stack Development Bootcamp.
+- 🌱 I’m currently learning A Full Stack Dev.
-- 💞️ I’m looking to collaborate on Web Development.
+- 💞️ Although I'm from electronics and telecommunications the is nothing rewarding to me than exploring new technologies and development.
-- 📫 How to reach me Email : Jagtapyash9977@gmail.com
+- 📫 Let's Catchup : Jagtapyash9977@gmail.com

 <!---
 iamyash9977/iamyash9977 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.